ec-jrc/SMDRM/README.md

 The application waits on you to upload your zipfile data, and start an Airflow [workflow](docs/glossary.md#workflow).

-Go to the SMDRM UI [upload](http://localhost:7007/upload) page, and upload a zipfile.
-You will be redirected to the [uploads](http://localhost:7007/uploads) page where the enriched version of your input data will land.
+Go to the [SMDRM API](http://localhost:7000/api/v1) swagger UI, and select the uploads/upload endpoint to upload a zipfile.

+> :bangbang: Leave the default values for the `dag_id`, and `collection_id` fields.

+A response with `{"status": "queued"}` in the payload indicates that Airflow has received the request, and it has triggered a workflow to processing you input zipfile.

+You can check the status of the workflow progress.
+Go to the [Airflow UI](http://localhost:8080), and click on the Twitter DAG.

-Optionally, you can use the [Kibana Dashboard](http://localhost:5601) to visualize your enriched data interactively.
+Once the workflow is successful, you can use the [Kibana Dashboard](http://localhost:5601) to interactively visualize your enriched data.

 ## Extras